The first thing to think about, before we dig into spells, is how many casters you have and how many dice they can use.

 - Dark Hand of Death.
 Easy to cast, but also easy to flub with, as it only does a single die of hits.
 I will very seldom swap a spell for this as almost anything else I could do with the dice is more likely to pay off.

 - Death Dealer.
-Another cheap cast and very useful in its niche.
-Best on those occasions on which you’re expecting to lose models and need to claw back a combat, especially if you have units of Ghouls or Wights in combat with things that strike before them.
-I like to use this one against things like pike blocks, or when I’m fighting over a defended obstacle.
+Another cheap cast with niche appeal.
+Best on those occasions on which you’re expecting to lose models and need to claw back a combat, especially if you have units of Ghouls or Wights in combat with things that strike before them, or you’re fighting across an obstacle.
+You probably won’t need it but every once in a while it’ll pay off.

 - Steal Soul.
 The magic words “no armour save” attached to this one make it much better than its low damage output suggests.
 Absolutely brilliant for picking off unit champions who might otherwise interfere with your combat efforts by issuing challenges, and gaining extra wounds on a Vampire Count to boot.
 Also combines very well with the Asp Bow: land one of these and a shot from the bow and you can potentially knock off a Hero-tier wizard in one turn, no matter where they’re hiding.